yousefabuz17/CipherEngine/README.md

 # Roadmap
 ## Upcoming Features
-- **`Algorithm Selection`**: Empower users with the ability to choose their preferred encryption algorithm, tailoring the cryptographic process to their specific security preferences.
 - **`Personal Unique Encryption Identifier`**: Provide users with the option to specify a personalized encryption header, allowing them to define a unique identifier according to their preferences, rather than relying on the default setting.
 - **`Performance Optimization`**: Focus on optimizing performance to reduce computational overhead, particularly during encryption and decryption processes with higher iteration counts.
 These enhancements aim to streamline and expedite cryptographic operations for improved efficiency.
 - **`CLI-Implementation`**: Integrate all cipher engine methods and features into a comprehensive CLI tool, allowing users to seamlessly encrypt and decrypt data from the command line.
 > *This project is continuously evolving, and these features are anticipated to be implemented in future releases*

 ## Progress Table
-- [ ] Algorithm Selection
-- [ ] Personal Unique Encryption Identifier
+- [x] Personal Unique Encryption Identifier
-- [ ] Performance Optimization
+- [x] Performance Optimization
 - [x] CLI-Implementation

 >*The forthcoming features are crafted to enhance user flexibility and customization within the class engines, offering a personalized and tailored experience to accommodate diverse encryption needs.
 This tool prioritizes granting users autonomy over their encryption tools, guaranteeing effortless usage.*